dalyIsaac/Whim/docs/customize/yaml-json-configuration.md

 This has been implemented in the `Whim.Yaml` plugin, and may have breaking changes for the lifetime of the GitHub issue.

+In the meantime, Whim can be configured fully in C# - see [Scripting](../script/scripting.md) for more information.

 ## Setup

 The YAML/JSON configuration is not yet included in the default Whim configuration.